saharama/saharama.github.io/essays/I-Need-Another-Cup-of-Java-script.md

 ## Introduction

+Aloha, my name is Matthew Sahara!
 I am studying Electrical Engineering, Electro-Physics at the University of Hawaii at Manoa.
 I have taken courses in the C and C++ languages.
 Last week was my first introduction to the Javascript language.
 It seemed very intuitive, and the exercises on freeCodeCamp helped to boost my confidence, and subsequently my ego, in my Javascript capabilities.
-I could not have been more wrong.
+I could not have been more wrong!

 ## Javascript versus My Native Tongue

 I thought Javascript was my passion, but I do not think it is anymore.

+Just kidding.
 From a software engineering perspective, it seems to me that Javascript is very useful.
 Being a high-level language, it is relatively easy to turn thoughts into code.
 It is also very flexible and seemingly intuitive.

-Coming from a background in C and C++, the syntax in Javascript was relatively to catch on to.
+Coming from a background in C and C++, the syntax in Javascript was relatively easy to catch on to.
 However, Javascript seems to have a significant amount of internal functions and operators, compared to C++.
+It also treats certain elements, such as strings, very differently, which can cause personal confusion and distress during Javascript oriented WODs.

 ## My Software Marathon Training